 History

-The church was built in the second or third decade of the 13th century.
-Around 1550 or at the beginning of the 16th century, the building was enlarged.
-The original apse was replaced by a polygonal presbytery, a tower was added from the west, and the central nave was widened with aisles.
-At the end of the seventeenth century, the temple was in bad condition, in the second decade of the eighteenth century there was even the threat of collapse.
-The change took place in 1752 when a thorough renovation of the building was carried out.
-An important breakthrough in the architectural development of the building was a fire in 1915.
-In the following years, the aisles were removed and original facades were discovered.
-Another reconstruction of the church took place in 1940-1943.
-At that time, the tower was removed and the façade was restored to the original state.
+The church was built in the village of Hegy, recorded in 1239 as an estate of the Bratislava castle, in the second or third decade of the 13th century.
+A construction workshop from the nearby Benedictine abbey in Diakovce probably took part in its building process.
+Around 1550 or the beginning of the 16th century, the building was enlarged.
+The original apse was then replaced with a polygonal chancel, a tower was added from the west, and the nave was extended with aisles.
+At the end of the 17th century, the church was in a bad condition.
+In the second decade of the 18th century there was even a threat of its collapse.
+The change took place in 1752, when a thorough renovation of the building was carried out.
+An important period in the architectural development of the building was the fire of 1915.
+In the course of later repairs, the aisles were removed and Romanesque facades were discovered.
+Another renovation of the church took place in the years 1940-1943.
+During this time, the tower was removed and the west façade restored to its original condition.

 Architecture

-In the first half of the 16th century, after removing the romanesque apse, a late-gothic presbytery was built with a polygonal, buttressed closure.
-In addition, a tower was added to the west facade, and the nave was widened by lower aisles.
-At the same time, it was vaulted and, in connection with the new chancel, slightly extended to the east.
-Originally, the chancel was also topped with a vault.
+In the first half of the 16th century, after removing of the Romanesque apse, a late-Gothic chancel was built with a polygonal closure on the eastern side, fastened with stepped buttresses from the outside.
+In addition, a tower was added to the western façade, and the nave was widened by side aisles.
+At the same time, it was vaulted and, due to the new chancel, slightly extended to the east.
+The chancel was also originally crowned with a vault.

 bibliography: